 For students in the field placement, internship or action research phase of their degree or certificate program, attendance at weekly integrative/supervision seminars is mandatory.
 The seminar is designed to bridge the gap between the academic program and the practice component.
 It provides an opportunity for students to share experiences and to question, probe and analyze problems and issues of both a theoretical and a practical nature.
-Students whose attendance is likely to be impacted by a documented disability or chronic situation should contact Colette Davison, Dean of Students and coordinator of disability services to discuss.
+Students whose attendance is likely to be impacted by a documented disability or chronic situation should contact Director of Disability Services to discuss.
 Students who are requesting an exception on the basis of religion should inform the instructor by the end of the first week of class.

 Additionally, students are expected to refrain from behavior and/or activities in the classroom that can be disruptive to the educational process.
 Examples of such behavior include, but are not limited to, the following: conducting personal business; working on assignments for other courses; text/IM messaging; and using personal devices for activities unrelated to the class.
-For a fuller description of expectations for all students please see the technical standards on page 73.
+For a fuller description of expectations for all students please see the technical standards on page 78.